walshbr/data-for-the-rest-of-us/pages/week-14-analysis.md

 ## Plan

 * Work time to for analysis of your dataset.
+* Check-in's with Brandon for each group.

 ## Homework

-* Send provisional analyses of your dataset along to me by Friday at 9:00AM.
+* Send provisional analyses of your dataset along to Brandon by Friday at 9:00AM.
+Limit to 250 words or so.
+Include 25-50 words about each person's contribution.